Information for students from Central and South America

 Central and South American nations currently represented amongst our student community include Brazil, Chile, Colombia, Ecuador, Mexico and Peru.

-You can find out more about our connections with Central and South America on our Global Imperial website.
+Find out more about our connections with Central and South America with Imperial Global.

 An undergraduate degree at Imperial normally lasts three years for a Bachelor’s level qualification or four years for an integrated Master’s.